 In West Dakota, the only people I saw were white people and Native Americans.
 Not until I joined the Navy did I come into contact with black people and Asians.
 And I had no animosity towards them.
 As a teacher with the Seattle School District, I worked with children representing all the races.
 No problem.

 In fact, I was rather disgusted by the racism I encountered in liberal Seattle, including the school district.
 Ironically, the biggest racists include a clique of black educators and administrators teachers long ago dubbed “the Black Mafia,” along with the Jews who appear to largely control the school district.
+(Note: I’m not saying that all black people working for the Seattle School District are members of the Black Mafia.)

 Some people call me racist because of my criticism of Jews.
 Technically, that’s illogical because Jews do not constitute a race.
 But even calling me a bigot would be off the mark.
 See my comments on antisemitism below.